I ran an agency for 7 years before selling it. I stayed at the agency that acquired my company for about a year and a half.

 On the other hand…

-The minute everything seems like it’s going fine, everything catches fire.
+One minute everything seems like it’s going fine,

 Between demanding clients, tight timelines, turnover at key positions, and a pipeline that goes from bursting to bone-dry (seemingly overnight)…agencies are the sort of place few business owners can manage for long without losing their hair, their sanity, and possibly even their marriage.

 You wonder if you run fast enough if you can catch up to payroll.
 You go to sleep dreaming of that PERFECT client, the one that pays you the most, asks for very little, and appreciates even your most basic emails.

 But the next morning, you wake up and it’s still the same.
 A mix of good and bad and a gut feeling that unless something changes, nothing will change.

 I work to address some of the unique challenges specific to agencies.